echemdb/unitpackage/doc/usage/unitpackage_usage.md

 db = Collection.from_remote()
 ```

-Type `db` to highlight the entries within the collection or show the number of entries in the collection with.
+Type `db` to highlight the entries within the collection or show the number of entries in the collection with

 ```{code-cell} ipython3
 len(db)